bkthomps/Containers/README.md

 # Associative containers
 Data structures that can be quickly searched which use comparators.
 <p> set - collection of unique keys, sorted by keys
-<p> map (todo) - collection of key-value pairs, sorted by keys, keys are unique
+<p> map - collection of key-value pairs, sorted by keys, keys are unique
 <p> multiset - collection of keys, sorted by keys
 <p> multimap (todo) - collection of key-value pairs, sorted by keys